 The last few years, SAC has been able to obtain one-time funding each year for computer replacements and classroom mediation, although each year these upgrade requests were not 100% funded due to budgetary limitations.
 The ITS Director uses his inventory to make a recommendation to SACTAC to replace all computers that will soon be at the end of their five-year lifecycle.
-SACTAC may adjust this recommendation and then approve the plan to be presented to the Planning & Budget Committee (P&B).
-P&B is another participatory governance committee that recommends budget priorities, procedures and processes to College Council.
+SACTAC may adjust this recommendation and then approve the plan to be presented to the Planning & Budget Committee (P&B).P&B is another participatory governance committee that recommends budget priorities, procedures and processes to College Council.

 Recently, due to budgetary constraints from COVID-19, P&B has only approved a small portion of SACTAC's recommended Computer Replacement Plan.
-This will result in hundreds of computers in the classroom, in computer labs and those being used by faculty and staff to be used past their recommended lifecycle and without a warranty for repair.
+This will result in hundreds of computers in the classroom, in computer labs and those being used by faculty and staff to be used past their recommendedlifecycle and without a warranty for repair.
 This could result in students, faculty and staff potentially going weeks or months without a computer to use.

 Media technology also does not receive regular funding for upgrades or replacements, but in the past has received one-time allocations through SACTAC and P&B the same way computers are replaced.
+There are currently discussions on making an AV Replacement Plan with a lifecycle of 8-10 years.
 All 160 classrooms at SAC are mediated with audio/video (AV) equipment although about half of these rooms are using older technology including projectors, document cameras, DVDs or Blu-ray players.
 There are about 42 classrooms that should be prioritized to have their media technology upgraded to a new system such as Utelogy due to heavy use.
 Out of the 42 total, 26 rooms are in the A building and 16 rooms are in the I building.